LPFP/donjon/README.rst

 -----
 http://lepetitfablabdeparis.fr/

-If anything, please give us a shout with twitter or facebook
+If anything, please give us a shout with twitter or facebook or else